nadaalsaffar05/graphql-/README.md

 - Recent project grades table
 - Responsive layout for desktop and mobile
 - Logout button

+## XP Note

+The XP total shown in this dashboard may differ from the total displayed on Intra.
+Intra excludes many checkpoint exercises and the full Go Piscine from its XP calculation, while this project includes those XP transactions when calculating the total XP.

 ## How to run it